River's Edge: Plot

 In Northern California, as pre-teen Tim throws his sister's doll into a river, he sees a teenager, John, smoking on the other side, next to the naked corpse of his girlfriend Jamie.
-Shortly after, Tim is playing an arcade game at a convenience store where he sees John being refused the sale of beer.
-While John is arguing with the Cashier, Tim steals two cans of beer.
+Shortly after, Tim is playing an arcade game at a convenience store where he sees John being refused the sale of beer for being underage.
+While John is arguing with the cashier, Tim steals two cans of Olde English 800.
 John leaves the store and when he goes to start his car he notices Tim has placed the beer cans on his front seat.
-Tim accompanies John on a trip to meet Feck to purchase cannabis.
+Tim accompanies John on a trip to purchase marijuana.
 Tim returns home, where his older brother Matt and mother are searching for the doll.
-Matt's friend Layne arrives, and the two drive to meet Feck, a neurotic ex-biker and drug dealer, for marijuana.
+Matt's friend Layne arrives, and the two drive to meet Feck, a disturbed ex-biker and drug dealer who has isolated himself from society due to being wanted for murder.
+They buy marijuana from him.
 On the way, Layne recounts a party from the night before, where John and Jamie were arguing.

 At school, Layne and Matt smoke with their friends Clarissa, Maggie, and Tony.
 Matt talks about wanting to run away to Portland, which Clarissa dismisses.
 John arrives and says he killed Jamie.
 Clarissa and Maggie leave for class, thinking he's joking.
 John brings Layne and Matt to see Jamie's body; Matt is disturbed, while Layne is focused on covering up the crime.

 The group go see Jamie's body, with Layne's older brother Mike driving them there in his truck.
 Later, Clarissa calls Matt, but he is reluctant to talk to her.
 Meanwhile, Layne returns to the scene and pushes Jamie's body into the river.
 After noticing police cars near John's house, they drive to Feck's house, where John stays to hide out.
 Matt directs the police to the river, where they find Jamie's body.
 The police interrogate him, threatening to charge him as an accessory after the fact.
 Matt returns home and argues with his mother and her boyfriend.
 When he sees that Tim has defaced the grave marker for her lost doll that their sister made, Matt hits Tim in the face.
 Tim goes to his friend Moko's house and they go to Feck's to obtain a gun.